 - salt to taste

-- Whisk together the butter milk and water to create a thin watery solution.
+- Whisk together the yogurt and water to create a thin watery solution.

 - Pound the kaffir leaves, ginger, chilles and curry leaves gently to release the juices .